What is a Lab Power Supply?

 Bipolar Amplifier (Bipolar power supply)

-A bipolar amplifier power supply, also called a bipolar or four-quadrant power supply, is different from other power supplies for two main reasons.
+A bipolar power supply (also known as a four-quadrant power supply) differs from unipolar supplies in two main ways.
 The first reason is that a bipolar supply can both source (generate) and sink (consume) current.
 So, the current can both flow out of the supply (like all other power supplies), and it can go in as well, with the supply acting like the load.
 The second reason is that, unlike other DC power supplies that have a designated positive or negative output, a bipolar supply can switch its outputs for negative or positive voltage.
 Learn More ...

 High Voltage